Sunday, January 25, 2015

 Interview with Lexi Jean McPherson

-Monika: Today it is my pleasure and honor to interview Lexi Jean McPherson, a British writer, the author of the biographical book titled “HE wants HER” (2014).
-Hello Lexi!
+Monika: Today it is both a pleasure and an honor to welcome Lexi Jean McPherson, a British writer and the author of the autobiographical book titled “HE wants HER” (2014).
+Lexi, thank you for joining me today.

 Lexi: Hello Monika.
-Thank you for the interview!
-I am very grateful.
+Thank you so much for inviting me, I am truly grateful to be here.

-I am currently a young ambassador for the Albert Kennedy Trust (AKT) that supports lesbian, gay, bisexual, and trans homeless young people in crisis.
-It is such an amazing honor and also rewarding to help young people on the streets.
-I myself was homeless for 3 months until I got in touch with the AKT.
-I thank them from the bottom of my heart; if it wasn’t for them I wouldn’t be alive today.
+I am also a Young Ambassador for the Albert Kennedy Trust (AKT), an organization that supports lesbian, gay, bisexual, and trans young people experiencing homelessness and crisis.
+It is an incredible honor and deeply rewarding to help young people who are facing the streets and unimaginable hardship.
+I was homeless myself for three months before I found support through AKT, and I thank them from the bottom of my heart, because without them, I genuinely believe I would not be alive today.
+Giving back to the organization that once saved me has become an essential part of who I am.

 Courtesy of Lexi Jean McPherson.

-Lexi: I started transitioning in my 20’s.
-My family didn't live in Manchester, so communication wasn’t so easy, to begin with.
-It took my mother 2 years to come to terms with my transition but all in all my family and friends are extremely supportive.
-I think you need that when you want to fulfill your destiny.
+Lexi: I started transitioning in my twenties.
+At the time, my family did not live in Manchester, so communication was not easy in the beginning.
+It took my mother about two years to fully come to terms with my transition, but overall my family and friends have been incredibly supportive.
+That kind of support is essential when you are trying to fulfill your destiny and live authentically.

-And of course, RuPaul, who is just the Mamma of all drag queens.
-I love her beauty, the presence she brings on stage.
-I am a HUGE fan of RuPaul’s drag race.
-To me RuPaul represents transsexuals throughout the world; she’s a goddess, and I like her quotes “if you can’t love yourself how the hell can you love yourself” “good luck and DON’T F**K IT UP”.
+And of course, RuPaul, who truly is the mother of all drag queens.
+I adore her beauty and the incredible presence she brings to the stage, and I am a huge fan of RuPaul’s Drag Race.
+To me, RuPaul represents confidence, resilience, and visibility for gender-diverse people across the world; she feels like a goddess to me, and I live by her quotes, especially “If you can’t love yourself, how the hell are you going to love somebody else?” and “Good luck, and DON’T f**k it up.”
+Her words continue to inspire me to own my space without apology.

 Courtesy of Lexi Jean McPherson.

-The prevalence of discrimination and violence against the transgender community can make coming out a risky decision.
-Fear of retaliatory behavior, such as being removed from the parental home while underage, is a cause for transgender people to not come out to their families until they have reached adulthood.
+The widespread discrimination and violence faced by the transgender community make coming out a potentially dangerous decision.
+Fear of retaliation, such as being rejected or even forced out of the family home at a young age, often causes transgender people to delay coming out until they reach adulthood.
+These fears are sadly rooted in reality, not imagination.

 Courtesy of Lexi Jean McPherson.